 Additionally, in the United States, the Biologics Price Competition and Innovation Act of 2009 created an abbreviated approval pathway for biologic products that are demonstrated to be "highly similar" or "biosimilar or interchangeable" with an FDA-approved biologic product.
 This new pathway could allow competitors to reference data from biologic products already approved after 12 years from the time of approval.
 This could expose us to potential competition by lower-cost biosimilars even if we commercialize a product candidate faster than our competitors.
 Moreover, the creation of this abbreviated approval pathway does not preclude or delay a third party from pursuing approval of a competitive product candidate via the traditional approval pathway based on their own clinical trial data.
 Other legislative changes have been proposed and adopted in the United States since the PPACA was enacted.
 For example, in August 2011, the Budget Control Act of 2011, among other things, created measures for spending reductions by Congress.
 A Joint Select Committee on Deficit Reduction, tasked with recommending a targeted deficit reduction of at least \$1.2 trillion for the years 2012 through 2021, was unable to reach required goals, thereby triggering the legislation's automatic reduction to several government programs.
-This includes aggregate reductions of Medicare payments to providers of up to 2% per fiscal year, which went into effect in April 2013 and will remain in effect through 2025 unless additional Congressional action is taken.
-In January 2013, the American Taxpayer Relief Act of 2012, among other things, further reduced Medicare payments to certain providers, and increased the statute of limitations period for the government to recover overpayments to providers from three to five years.
-Additionally, there have been several recent U.S. Congressional inquiries and proposed bills designed to, among other things, bring more transparency to drug pricing, reduce the cost of prescription drugs under Medicare, review the
+This includes aggregate reductions of Medicare payments to providers of up to 2% per fiscal year, which went into effect in April 2013 and will remain in effect through 2027 unless additional Congressional action is taken.
+In January 2013, the American Taxpayer Relief Act of 2012, among other things, further reduced Medicare payments to creatin providers, and increased the time for Medicare contractors to recoup Medicare overpayments to providers from three to five years.
+Additionally, there have been several recent U.S. Congressional inquiries and proposed bills designed to the legislation of the cost of prescription drugs under Medicare, review the relationship between pricing and manufacturer patient program